socomsystems/documentation/developer_manual/client_apis/WebDAV/basic.rst

 WebDAV basics
 -------------

-The base url for all WebDAV operations for a Nextcloud instance is :code:`/remote.php/dav`.
+The base url for all WebDAV operations for a cyfrSpaces instance is :code:`/remote.php/dav`.

 All requests need to provide authentication information, either as a Basic Auth header or by passing a set of valid session cookies.